Breaking the Coupled Cluster Barrier for Machine Learned Potentials of Large Molecules: The Case of 15-atom Acetylacetone

-We recently reported PIP and fragmented PIP PESs (see below for some details) for 15-atom acetylacetone (AcAc), \cite{QuPCCP2020} using MP2 energies and gradients from Meuwly and co-workers,\cite{meuwly20} supplemented by roughly 500 additional configurations.
-The former PES (which is exploited here) produces a barrier for symmetric H-atom transfer of 2.13 kcal/mol (745 cm$^{-1}$) in close agreement with the direct MP2 value of 2.18 kcal/mol (763 cm$^{-1}$).
+We also recently reported PIP and fragmented PIP PESs (see below for some details) for 15-atom acetylacetone (AcAc),\cite{QuPCCP2020} using MP2 energies and gradients from Meuwly and co-workers,\cite{meuwly20} supplemented by us with roughly 500 additional configurations.
+This PES has a barrier for symmetric H-atom transfer of 2.13 kcal/mol (745 cm$^{-1}$) in close agreement with the direct MP2 value of 2.18 kcal/mol (763 cm$^{-1}$).
 However, that value of the barrier is more than 1 kcal/mol below the reported CCSD(T)/aug-cc-pVTZ one of 3.2 kcal/mol.\cite{acac15} It is expected that this error in the MP2-based PES leads to a large overestimate of the tunneling splitting for the ground vibrational state H-atom transfer.
 Nevertheless, the splitting was obtained with the MP2-based PES, using full-dimensional diffusion Monte Carlo calculations.
 The splitting is 160 cm$^{-1}$ with an uncertainty of 15 cm$^{-1}$.
 Using a simple 1d model, a splitting of 113 cm$^{-1}$ was obtained for a barrier of 2.2 kcal/mol and 74 cm$^{-1}$ for scaled barrier of 3.2 kcal/mol.
 This simple 1d estimate for the larger barrier is not expected to be quantitative; however, it does confirm that a large decrease in the splitting with increasing the barrier by 1 kcal/mol can be expected.

 This magnitude of the error in chemical barriers is typical for MP2 and DFT accuracy, compared to benchmark CCSD(T) results.
-In addition, harmonic frequencies of XH-stretch modes are typically underestimated by of the order of 100 cm$^{-1}$ using popular DFT approaches.
-Thus, there is a strong motivation to improve a PES based on a lower-level method such as DFT and MP2.
+In general, MP2 and DFT geometries and harmonic frequencies are relatively more accurate than barrier heights.
+Thus, there is a strong motivation to improve a PES based on a lower-level method such as DFT and MP2 when the focus is on barriers.